LAECIPS: Large Vision Model Assisted Adaptive Edge-Cloud Collaboration for IoT-based Embodied Intelligence System: Conclusion

 \section{Conclusion}

 This paper delves into the new problem of online cloud-edge collaborative training and inference in dynamic environments, underscored by large vision models in the IoT perception landscape.
 The crux of this problem lies in discerning optimal collaboration strategies that cater to the real-time demands of edge sensing and computing while bolstering inference accuracy.
 Our solution, the LAECIPS framework, decouples its primary constituents -- a large vision model hosted on the cloud and a small model deployed at the edge -- and employs a hard input mining-based co-inference strategy to optimize their collaboration.
 With LAECIPS, only the hard inputs are deferred to the cloud, and the edge model is adaptively updated, learning from the pre-trained large vision model outputs to ensure resilience to dynamic environmental shifts.
 The generalization error bound of LAECIPS has been derived, and comprehensive evaluations on real-world robotic semantic segmentation benchmarks have been conducted.
 Both theoretical and empirical results substantiate the viability and effectiveness of our proposed framework.
-We believe that our work lays a solid foundation for large vision model-assisted edge-cloud collaboration and facilitates the development of IoT perception systems.
-In future research, we will further extend the application of LAECIPS from IoT perception systems to other multimodal scenarios.
+We believe that our work lays a solid foundation for large vision model-assisted edge-cloud collaboration and facilitates the development of IoT Embodied Intelligence systems.

+Our work contributes a scalable, practical approach to implementing embodied intelligence for smart manufacturing, with immediate relevance to visual inspection, quality control, and beyond.
+Future research will explore the extension of LAECIPS to other embodied intelligence scenarios in smart manufacturing, including multi-robot collaboration, digital twin-enhanced decision making, and advanced human-machine teaming on the shop floor.